demiller/noter/README.md

 ### Configuration File

-Noter now uses a `config.json` file for configuration instead of hardcoding values in the script.
-The first time you run the script, it will create a default `config.json` file in the same directory.
-You'll need to update this file with your Obsidian vault path before using the script.
+Noter uses a `config.json` file for all configuration settings.
+This file should be located in the same directory as the script or executable.
+The first time you run noter without a config file, it will create a default one that you'll need to update.

 Example `config.json`:
 ```json